m-lab/ndt-server/spec/ndt7-protocol.md

       the beginning of the specific subtest.
 Note that this counter tracks the amount of data sent at application level.
 It does not account for the protocol overheaded of WebSockets, TLS, TCP, IP, and link layer;

+- `connection_info` is an _optional_ JSON object that the server SHOULD provide as part of the first measurement message sent to clients to inform them about:

+    - `client` (a `string`), which contains the serialization of the client endpoint according to the server.
+Note that the general format of this field is `<address>:<port>` where IPv4 addresses are provided verbatim, while IPv6 addresses are quoted by `[` and `]` as shown in the above example;

+    - `server` (a `string`), which contains the serialization of the server endpoint according to the server, following the same general format specified above for the client `field`;

+    - `uuid` (a `string`), which contains an internal unique identifier for this test within the Measurement Lab platform, following the following format `urn:<platform>:<platform-specific-string>` where the `mlab` string is reserved for tests run in the Measurement Lab platform.

 - `bbr_info` is an _optional_ JSON object only included in the measurement when it is possible to access `TCP_CC_INFO` stats for BBR: